 Diverticulitis and Diverticulosis: Diagnosis and Treatment

 The diverticula are little pockets which protrude from the lining of the large intestine.
-When they become inflamed or infected, they give rise to two conditions: diverticulitis and diverticulosis.
-Learn more about them in the following article.
+When they become inflamed or infected, this causes two conditions: diverticulitis and diverticulosis.
+Learn more about them in the following article!

 What you need to know about diverticulitis